tgalarneau/bms/README.md

 **SETUP**

-It's very simple, first install *jbdbms.py* or *meters-socket.py* or both, test data output, and then install *Telegraph, InfluxDB, and Grafana*.
+It's fairly simple, first install a version of *jbdbms.py* or *meters-socket.py* or both, test data output, and then install *Telegraph, InfluxDB, and Grafana*.
 The default configurations are okay for both InfluxDB and Grafana.
 Remember to change print outputs to socket outputs by uncommenting.

 For InfluxDB you need to create a new database and user with password.